Moosieus/blog/content/paradex.md

 ## Introducing Paradex

-I've published a package called [Paradex](https://hexdocs.pm/paradex/readme.html) that provides [Ecto fragments](https://hexdocs.pm/ecto/Ecto.Query.html#module-fragments) for ParadeDB's search syntax.
+I've published a package called [Paradex](https://hexdocs.pm/paradex/readme.html) that provides [Ecto fragments](https://hexdocs.pm/ecto/Ecto.Query.html#module-fragments) for ParadeDB.
+The implementation's now [a single file of trivial macros](https://github.com/Moosieus/paradex/tree/main/lib), compared to the prior fork.

 Altogether I think this makes for a really compelling search solution:

 * There's no need to synchronize or Extract Transform & Load (ETL) data from Postgres to external services like ElasticSearch or Apache Solr.
 * You can compose search queries like you would any other Ecto query, and leverage Ecto's query caching.